akutuva21/crnt-lean/README.md

 - The relative-entropy Lyapunov function, LaSalle's invariance principle, and local asymptotic stability
 - A Michaelis–Menten quasi-steady-state reduction, error-quantified on compact time: the full trajectory tracks the slow-manifold reduction within an O(ε) Grönwall bound (ε the timescale separation)
-- Routh–Hurwitz stability to degree 4 (Liénard–Chipart) with the degree-4 Hopf crossing gate, and a
+- Routh–Hurwitz stability to degree 4 (Liénard–Chipart) with the degree-3 and degree-4 Hopf crossing
-  dimension-free Gershgorin test certifying mass-action Jacobian stability (so oscillation is excluded)
+  gates, and a dimension-free Gershgorin test certifying mass-action Jacobian stability (so oscillation is excluded)
+- The planar Poincaré normal form with its first Lyapunov coefficient, and the closed-form limit cycle of the truncated normal form; the sustained-oscillation verdict for the full field is reduced to explicit center-manifold, averaging, and smooth-flow-dependence hypotheses (see Scope & Open Problems)

 **[Persistence & global attraction](docs/persistence-gac.md)**
 - The reduction GAC ⟺ persistence, and unconditional convergence for the no-critical-siphon class